 Educators and school professionals are incredibly important for expanded school-based mental health to succeed.
 Expanded school mental health (ESMH) augments the work of teachers, school psychologists, social workers, counselors, and nurses.
 To the school continuum of universal education, prevention programs, early intervention, and individualized services, ESMH adds the element of clinical therapy and consultation for students with more complex mental health challenges.
 Rather than supplanting, ESMH augments and integrates school support services and community-based mental health.
 Enjoy the following resources.

 - Catholic Charities FACE-Kids (Parent Consent Form) Description of FACE-Kids Collaboration and related documents (parent consent, expectations and client information form).
-Program Description FACE-Kids program description as provided on Catholic Charities website.
+FACE-Kids program description is provided on Catholic Charities website.

 - MMSD Behavioral Health Clinician in Schools (Sample Role Comparison) Role Description of Behavioral Health Specialist serving in schools, including expectations of school’s pupil services members.

 Technical Support – Mental Health Providers in Schools

 - WI Department of Public Instruction (Technical Assistance) Technical Guides for Agreements with Community Mental Health Providers Co-located in Schools

 - NCTSN (Resources for Educators) The NCTSN network offers training, support, and resources to providers who work with children and families exposed to a wide range of traumatic experiences, including physical and sexual abuse; domestic, school, and community violence; natural disasters, terrorism, or military family challenges; and life-threatening injury and illness.

 - WI Dept of Public Instruction Webinars.
 New webinars are posted monthly.
 (DPI Grant Program page)